axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    |how-to-reset-to-default|

-HowTo: Attach a document to the case
+HowTo: Attach a document to a case
 ------------------------------------

 #.
 Open the task details of a task